 - The Trust Center screen appears in the right panel of the Excel Options dialog box.

 - Click on Trust Centre Settings…

-- Click on the Macro Settings in the left panel of Trust Center dialog box.
+- Click on the Macro Settings in the left panel of the Trust Center dialog box.

-- The Macro Settings options are presented in the right panel with 2 sections, namely, Macro Settings and Developer Macros Settings.
+- The Macro Settings options are presented in the right panel with 2 sections: Macro Settings and Developer Macros Settings.

 - Under the Macro Settings section, Disable all macros with notification radio button remains selected by default.

-The above settings will enable macros by default in Excel, however, It will expose the computer to vulnerabilities.
+The above settings will enable macros by default in Excel, exposing the computer to vulnerabilities.

-It is possible to run macros even when Disable all macros without notification is turned on.
+It is possible to run macros even when Disable all macros without notification are turned on.
+In this case, we can run macros-enabled files from locations trusted by Excel.
 This is possible as part of Excel 2007-2013.
-In this case, we can run macros-enabled files from locations trusted by Excel.

 Following are the steps to be followed for adding locations to the trusted zone.

 - Excel Options dialog box appears.
-Click on Trust Center option in the left panel of Excel Options dialog box.
+Click on the Trust Center option in the left panel of the Excel Options dialog box.

 - Trust Center dialog box appears.
-Click on Trust Locations option in the left panel of Trust Center dialog box.
-The screen on the right panel of Trust Center dialog box shows the Trust Locations screen.
+Click on the Trust Locations option in the left panel of the Trust Center dialog box.
+The screen on the right panel of the Trust Center dialog box shows the Trust Locations screen.
 In Trust Locations, the list of trusted locations is seen.
-You may add new locations or folder.
+You may add new locations or folders.

 - Program Files (x86)\Microsoft Office\Templates\